Made a quick WordPress plugin which transforms the standard WordPress update & comment notification badges into iOS-styled ones.

 - Upload the badged plugin folder to the

 - Activate the plugin through the Plugins menu in WordPress

 - (optional) Adjust options under Settings > Badged.
-Upon activation the plugin sets first option by default:
+Upon activation the plugin sets both options by default:

 If you find any problems you can open an issue on Github or just drop me a line in the comments or on Twitter.

 - new default style based on iOS 7